 There are two examiners in the Speaking exam.
 One is the interlocutor, who speaks to you and manages the test.
 The interlocutor will award you a mark for global achievement (a general mark for how well you did in the whole test).
 The other is the assessor, who only listens.
 The assessor uses four assessment criteria: Grammar and Vocabulary, Discourse Management, Pronunciation and Interactive Communication.
-You can find more information in these examiner's comments.
+For more details, see these examiner's comments.